 Ellen — Puffy is apparently the only mattress that’s been endorsed by Ellen.
 She even featured the mattress on her TV show.

-Our firmness rating — Even though the bed does have memory foam, it’s actually somewhat firm (about a medium-firm).
-In fact, it’s one of the firmest mail order beds selling for under $600.
-Picture an innerspring bed with a very thin, soft top layer—that’s The Allswell.
+Our firmness rating — Even though the bed does have latex foam, it’s actually somewhat firm (about a medium-firm).
+In fact, it’s one of the firmest mail order beds selling for around $1,200 (after-discount).
+Picture an innerspring bed with a soft, responsive top layer—that’s the Awara mattress.
 You sink in a little, but the main thing you experience is support.

 Why it’s just a great value — As you go down the list of what’s important with a new mattress, Brooklyn Signature just checks most (if not all) of them.
 For instance, it’s a supportive bed that has 6″ coils.
 Also, it has a universally comfortable and accomodating design.
 Even more, the price point is such that even budget shoppers can afford it.
 We could go on, but the point is that it’s a really great value for the money.